Brooklyn Aikido Center: Honshinkan Dojo provides training of both body and mind through the traditional Japanese martial art of Aikido.

 Aikido inspires personal development to increase confidence, calmness, and focus.
 Students develop self-protection skills that are effective and dynamic.
 Ultimately we aim to help students evolve their ability to assess their interactions with others in real time — to use this ability to make the bad better and the better remarkable.

 As a member of Zenshinkai Aikido Association, our dojo offers a traditional martial arts experience.
-Our goal is to deliver quality instruction based on the foundation set by the late Shihan Fumio Toyoda.
+We offer quality instruction based on the foundation set by the late Shihan Fumio Toyoda.
 The name “Honshinkan” dojo (“Original Mind School”) was given to the dojo by Greg Noble Sensei.

-Seth Giammanco Sensei is the chief instructor at Brooklyn Aikido Center.
+Seth Giammanco Sensei is the chief instructor at Brooklyn Aikido Center: Honshinkan Dojo.
 He began his training in 2002 as a student of Jikishinkan Aikido Dojo under Stewart Johnson Sensei.
 Today, Giammanco Sensei is a student of Greg Noble Sensei, Chief Instructor and Founder of Zenshinkai Aikido Association.
 He also serves as a member of the ZAA’s national Teaching Committee.
-Currently, he is ranked as Sandan (3rd degree black belt) by the Aikikai Hombu Dojo in Japan.
+Currently, he is ranked as Yondan (4th degree black belt).

 Giammanco Sensei has a background in elementary education.
 He finds the continuous improvement that training in the the Art of Aikido offers a life-altering challenge and source of enjoyment.
 Off the mat, he works with a design and digital team that works with nonprofit organizations.

 You can read more about why Giammanco Sensei started Good Stance, Inc. and Brooklyn Aikido Center.